 Welcome the Ochsner Neuroscience Institute (ONI) Residency Homepage.
 It is an exciting time to dive into a career steeped in Neuroscience and plumb the depths of the final frontiers of the human experience.
 Honing clinical skills and learning in a supportive, diverse and inclusive environment is something we do on a regular basis, with a mix of didactics on diagnosis, management and treatment of known neurologic problems and pushing the envelope with our faculty on clinical acumen and skill building as well as cutting edge research and technological applications of clinical delivery of care models.
 A fascination with and commitment to lifelong learning about Neurology is a great start, but partnering with the ONI will elevate those with the drive and dedication to the next level in their career and along their path in life.

 Neuroscience at Ochsner

-In sum, I believe our program offers excellent training by committed faculty in one of the most interesting cities in the country.
-I hope you will consider coming down for a visit to meet our faculty and learn more about the ONI and New Orleans.
+In sum, I believe our program offers exceptional training by committed faculty in one of the most interesting cities in the country.
+Thank you for your interest in the Neurology Residency Training program at the Ochsner Neuroscience Institute.
+I hope you will consider visiting us to meet our faculty, residents, program, and the city of New Orleans.